taylorbudd/angular-todo/README.md

 # Angular CRUD Application with ASP.NET Core Web API - Todo List

 ## Overview
-This project is a Todo List application built with Angular and ASP.NET Core Web API.
-It serves as a demonstration of CRUD (Create, Read, Update, Delete) operations in Angular, connecting to a backend API built with ASP.NET Core.
+This project is a Todo List application built using Angular for the frontend and ASP.NET Core Web API for the backend.
+The application allows users to manage their tasks by performing CRUD (Create, Read, Update, Delete) operations.
+It was created as an exercise to refamiliarize the developer with Angular for frontend development and ASP.NET Core for backend development.

 ### Features
 - Create, read, update, and delete todo items.